🕵🏻♂️ Selecting accounts for ABM program

 Actively hiring for a specific role

-Announced losses, key initiatives, or roadmap
+Announced losses, key initiatives, or roadmap in annual reports

 If any of these challenges sound familiar: